Hygrometer Calibration Using 75 Percent Salt Test and 32°F Ice Bath

 Materials Needed for Salt Test

-To calibrate your hygrometer at home, you need a few simple items.
+To calibrate your hygrometer at home, you only need a few basic items.
 Gather these materials before you start:

 Tip: Use a glass jar with a vacuum seal ring for best results.
-Avoid plastic containers, as they may not seal tightly.
+Avoid plastic containers, since they often leak tiny amounts of air.

 Step-by-Step Salt Test Setup